 Will there be an invoice inquiry service from Corner 1 to Corner 5?

 No, there is currently no proposal for an invoice inquiry service between Corner 1 (Issuer) and Corner 5 (FTA), or between Corner 3 (Receiver) and Corner 5.
 The system is designed for secure and direct data transmission without direct inquiry capabilities.
-Instead, standardized status/acknowledgement flows (MLS) and reporting documents (TDD) provide confirmation.
+Instead, standardised status/acknowledgement flows (MLS) and reporting documents (TDD) provide confirmation.

 Will there be a pilot program for e-invoicing, and when will it start?

 Yes, once Accredited Service Providers are available and businesses are ready to exchange e-Invoices, pilot programs can commence.
-Businesses can join the pilot phase as soon as there are Accredited Service Providers and ensure their systems are prepared for e-invoicing exchange.
+Businesses can join the pilot phase as soon as there are Accredited Service Providers and ensure their systems are prepared for the e-invoicing exchange.

 Will the buyer be required to have an Accredited Service Provider?